polaris-maps/luminary-api-docs/index.md

 ## About the project

-Polaris Maps is &copy; 2021-{{ "now" | date: "%Y" }}.
+Luminary is &copy; 2021-{{ "now" | date: "%Y" }}.

 ### License

-Polaris API is distributed by a [GNU General Public License v3.0](https://github.com/polaris-maps/polaris-api/blob/main/LICENSE).
+Luminary API is distributed by a [GNU General Public License v3.0](https://github.com/polaris-maps/luminary-api/blob/main/LICENSE).

 Just the Docs (the theme used to power the website) is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt).